43rd Airlift Wing: Hustler operations at Little Rock Air Force Base

 In September 1964, the 43rd Bomb Wing relocated to Little Rock AFB, Arkansas.

 The active service life of the B-58 was destined to be rather short.
 Phaseout of the B-58 fleet was ordered by Secretary of Defense Robert McNamara in December 1965, since it was felt that the high-altitude performance of the B-58 could no longer guarantee success against increasingly sophisticated Soviet air defenses.
 Although SAC had never been happy with the relatively limited range of the B-58 and felt that the Air Force, through congressional pressure, had forced the B-58 on them, the aircraft had gone through a long gestation period during which many bugs had been wrung out of the system, and it was now thought to be a valuable and effective weapons system.
 Consequently, SAC pressed the Defense Department for the retention of the B-58, at least until 1974.
 However, the decision of 1965 was to stand.

 Another factor was the B-58's relatively high cost as compared to the B-52 and B-47.
 The unit cost of the B-58 was 33.5-million dollars as compared to nine-million for the B-52 and three-million for the B-47.
 In addition, the B-58 was quite costly to maintain.
 The cost of maintaining and operating two B-58 wings equaled the cost of maintaining six B-52 wings.

 The first B-58 to go to the "boneyard" was 59-2446 which flew to Davis-Monthan Air Force Base on 5 November 1969.
 Once underway, the B-58 retirement program moved relatively rapidly.
 The retirement was completed on 16 January 1970.

 Vietnam War

 3960th Strategic Wing

 Once their B-58s were in storage, the 43rd BW was temporarily inactivated, but was immediately reactivated with the assets of the 3960th Strategic Wing (SW) at Andersen Air Force Base on Guam.
 The 3960th SW had been established at Andersen as the 3960th Air Base Wing when the base transferred from Pacific Air Forces to SAC on 1 April 1955.

-The 3960th supported SAC Boeing B-47 Stratojet REFLEX deployments to Andersen over the years the wing designation and its mission changed to supporting deployed Boeing B-52 Stratofortress aircraft forming the Andersen Task Force, Provisional.
+The 3960th supported SAC Boeing B-47 Stratojetdeployments to Andersen over the years the wing designation and its mission changed to supporting deployed Boeing B-52 Stratofortress aircraft forming the Andersen Task Force, Provisional.